jaantollander/masters-thesis/content/30_monitoring.md

 : \label{tab:operations}
 This table lists all operations tracked by the Jobstats for each Lustre target.
-We mentioned system calls in Section \ref{linux-operating-system}.
+The \textcolor{lightgray}{light gray} operation names indicate that the operation field is present in the output, but the values were always zero.
+Thus, we did not include them in our analysis.
+The tables contain the corresponding system calls for each Lustre operation.
-You can find an explanation of relevant system calls in Appendix \ref{file-system-interface}.
+You can find an explanation for each system call in Appendix \ref{file-system-interface}.
 For the details about the `punch` operation, see Appendix \ref{punch-operation}.
-The \textcolor{lightgray}{light gray} operation names indicate that the operation field is present in the output, but we did not include it in our analysis.

 We found that the counters may report more samples for `close` than `open` operations.